Australian Spiders

 The symptoms of the venom include pain, mouth numbness, vomiting, abdominal pain, sweating and salivation.
 Whether you have symptoms or not, apply a pressure immobilisation bandage as explained on the page about Australian snakes, and seek medical help.

-Before the introduction of the antivenom the rate of human deaths following a Funnel-web spider bite was less than one every three years, and these fatalities took typically 2 to 3 days.
-There is plenty of time to administer the antivenom.
+Before the introduction of the antivenom the rate of human deaths following a Funnel-web spider bite was less than one every three years, and these fatalities typically took several days.
+There is more than enough time to administer the antivenom.

 Return to top